 The word “Education” has been viewed by different scholars, philosophers, psychologist, educationist and other recognized personnel in the field of education based on personal orientation.
 According to Okoorosaye-Orubite (2019), “Education is any programme of learning that is conducted formally or informally with the objective of making the receivers of such a programme useful to their environment”.
 Adegoke, (2003), saw the term education as training the physical, mental and moral power of a human being to render him fit for the duties of life.
 Generally, education is seen as what happened to human being from the day, they were born to the day they die (Yakubu, 2001).
 On the other hand, the word sex can be defined as the structure or component in an animal’s body that differentiates between male and female, masculine and famine, man and woman and differences in each group (Onuigbo, 2000).

 Sex education plays a crucial role in the development and well-being of secondary school students.
-It equips them with the necessary knowledge and skills to make informed decisions about their sexual health, relationships, and overall well-being (Samuel and Etor, 2023).
-This comprehensive and evidence-based education empowers students to navigate the complexities of sexuality, understand consent, prevent sexually transmitted infections (STIs), avoid unintended pregnancies, and foster healthy relationships.
+It equips them with the necessary knowledge and skills to make informed decisions about their sexual health, relationships, and overall well-being cite it coorectly This comprehensive and evidence-based education empowers students to navigate the complexities of sexuality, understand consent, prevent sexually transmitted infections (STIs), avoid unintended pregnancies, and foster healthy relationships.
 Sex education programs provide students with accurate information regarding contraceptives, STIs, and safer sex practices.
 This knowledge enables them to make responsible decisions and engage in healthy sexual behavior when they become sexually active (Haberland & Rogow, 2015).
 A study conducted by Kirby et al. (2017) found that comprehensive sex education programs significantly reduce the number of unintended pregnancies and teenage birth rates.
 By teaching adolescents about contraception methods and responsible sexual behavior, sex education helps young individuals avoid the potential negative consequences of early and unintended pregnancies.

 A report by Omeje, (2016) has it that whenever teenagers stay together, they hardly discuss any other matter within sixty minutes without talking about sex.
 According to World Health Organisation (2017), women below 20 years of age comprise almost one-tenth of all births.
 This puts the majority of teenagers at risk of pregnancy and childbirth (Kassa et al., 2018).
 There is a rapid spread of modern communication and easy access to sites that are pornographic, which can change the sexual views of adolescents (Joe-Akunne 2020).
 Both male and female adolescents face considerable reproductive risks (Shiffman et al., 2018).
 Thus, the need for formal and appropriate sexuality education to help young ones make informed decisions regarding their sexual relationships (WHO, 2018).